How much light can my spectrometer capture?

 Figure 2: Light captured through the input slit of a spectrometer

-If your spectrometer is collecting light through an optical fiber it will be the core area and numerical aperture of the fiber that determines how much light can be collected as shown on Figure 3.
+If your spectrometer is collecting light through an optical fiber it will be the core area and numerical aperture of the fiber that determine how much light can be collected as shown in Figure 3.
 However, the light captured by the fiber may be further reduced if the spectrometer uses a slit with an area smaller than the fiber core area.
 Also, if the spectrometer numerical aperture is smaller than the fiber numerical aperture, you should use the spectrometer numerical aperture in the estimation of light captured.
 Finally, you should be aware that a typical multi-mode fiber will decrease your throughput by ~50% due to the reflection loss at the two end faces as well as the propagation loss through the fiber.

 Figure 3: Light captured by an optical fiber